awsdocs/aws-snowball-developer-guide/doc_source/using-lambda.md

 --------

-This guide is for the Snowball Edge \(100 TB of storage space\)\.
+This guide is for the Snowball Edge\.
 If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Using AWS Lambda with an AWS Snowball Edge<a name="using-lambda"></a>

-Following, you can find an overview of AWS Lambda powered by AWS Greengrass as used in an AWS Snowball Edge appliance\.
+Following, you can find an overview of AWS Lambda powered by AWS Greengrass as used in an AWS Snowball Edge device\.
 With this feature, you can run Lambda functions locally on a Snowball Edge\.
-There is no charge for AWS Lambda powered by AWS Greengrass functions executed locally on an appliance\.
-However, there might be charges for functions that create or use resources in the AWS Cloud\.

-**Note**
 To use AWS Lambda powered by AWS Greengrass functions with Snowball Edge, you must create your jobs in an AWS Region supported by AWS Greengrass\.
 For a list of valid regions, see [AWS Greengrass](http://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region) in the *AWS General Reference*\.

 ## Before You Start<a name="function-recommendations"></a>